TopoRec: Point Cloud Recognition Using Topological Data Analysis: Experiments and Results

+\textbf{NCLT Dataset. }We also verified the strength of \tda~ in a large-scale place recognition, where the observed and query LiDAR point cloud datasets were collected on different days.
+For this, we have used the large-scale NCLT dataset~\cite{carlevaris2016university}.
+Collected by a Segway robot at the University of Michigan North Campus, the NCLT dataset is a comprehensive, long-term, and large-scale resource.
+It features 27 sessions, recorded approximately every two weeks over 15 months, spanning all four seasons.
+The NCLT dataset differs from Oxford and NUS in that the number of points per LiDAR scan is not fixed and varies considerably across scans, generally being larger than that of Oxford and NUS.
+The revisit distance criteria vary between $\{5, 10, 20, 50\}$m.
+In our evaluation, we designated the trajectory dated $X$ as the map database $\mathcal{D}$, with the trajectories dated $Y$ functioning as query data.
+There are four such combinations used in our experiments as listed below.

 For performance evaluation, we have mainly looked into two metrics - Recall @$N$ (the percentage of queries for which at least one of the top $N$ retrieved results is a correct match to the ground truth) and Recall-1\% (the percentage of queries for which the top 1\% of retrieved results include a correct match to the ground truth).
 The average recall values (in \%) yielded by this evaluation are presented in the next section.
-Also, we report the runtime of \tda~to process a query and retrieve the recognized point clouds.
+The number of queries used in our evaluations is listed in Table \ref{tab:query_count}.
+We also report the runtime of \tda~to process a query and retrieve the recognized point clouds.